l7mp/stunner/README.md

 STUNner exposes the STUN/TURN server through a standard Kubernetes `LoadBalancer` service.
-Since Kubernetes assigns an [ephemeral public IP](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) address to `LoadBalancer` services, the STUN/TURN server's public IP address and port may change from deployment to deployment.
+Since Kubernetes assigns an [ephemeral public IP](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) address to `LoadBalancer` services, the STUN/TURN server's public IP address may change from deployment to deployment.
 (Of course, Kubernetes lets you use your own [fix IP/DNS](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address), but the default installation scripts do not support this.)
 WebRTC clients will need to learn the external IP and port somehow; this is outside the scope of STUNner, but see our [Kurento